Category: Blog

 The classic Zabaglione recipe appears below:

-Zabaglione with summer berries:
+Zabaglione with summer berries

 Servings: 4 servings